 As CYP with SEND grow and develop, they and their families are likely to experience several transitions between educational settings.
 Our aspiration is that these transitions are seamless, and that new provision builds on previous support and outcomes through careful information sharing and planning which is responsive to individual needs.
-From Year 9 (when CYP reach age 14), all planning and provision for SEND must include a focus on preparing for adulthood.
-Approaches need to be better coordinated to ensure that transitions from children to adults' services are smooth and planned well in advance.
 We will achieve this by:

-- Refreshing our guidance and support offer to EY settings, schools, and colleges regarding effective transition between educational settings. - Making decision making processes about educational placements for CYP with EHCPs more transparent and ensuring that the lived experience of families of these decisions is as positive as possible. - Ensuring that information about access to services for CYP with SEND is clear on the SEND Local Offer.
+- Refreshing our guidance and support offer to EY settings, schools and colleges regarding effective transition between educational settings.
+This will include situations where CYP move between mainstream and specialist placements. - Making decision making processes about educational placements for CYP with EHCPs more transparent and ensuring that the lived experience of families of these decisions is as positive as possible.